jpreher/cassie_documentation/README.md

 If you have already installed or prefer lightdm, this would just be `sudo lightdm start`.
 As a side note, you can also work in multiple terminals simultaneously while in this mode.
 Simply press `CTRL+ALT+F(1-6)` and this will switch between six distinct terminals.
 You will see the current terminal `tty(1-6)` at the top of your screen.

 If you have not been working on the NUC already, the minimal installation is likely not running unnecessary background processes.
 However, if you have, you may want to disable all unncessessary boot and background processes which may interfere with the controller.
 We also recommend disabling bluetooth, and possibly the wifi after you have installed all packages (though we have not had any issues leaving the wifi connected).
 You will be able to tell that you are having timing issues is there are small 'pops' in the controller, or if you look at the timing data from the logger and see greater than 5-10% jitter in the loop frequency.

+As a final step, you should also install the [PREEMPT_RT kernel](https://rt.wiki.kernel.org/index.php/Main_Page).
+This will be useful for mitigating timing issues when we are later elevating our controller and interface nodes into real-time priority.

 ### Development Computer